jina-ai/finetuner/docs/basics/data-format.md

 :align: center
 ```

-To convert this dataset into match data, we build each Document to contain the following relevant information:
+This dataset is an example of class dataset - each `Document` has a class label (corresponding to one of the 10 classes).
+The `Document`s contain the following relevant information:

-- `.blob`: the image;
-- `.matches`: the generated positive and negative matches of the Document;
+- `.blob`: the numpy array of the image
-    - `.blob`: the matched Document's image;
-    - `.tags['finetuner']['label']`: the match label: `1` or `-1`.
+- `.tags['finetuner']['label']`: the class label

-Matches are built with the logic below:

-- randomly sample same-class Documents as positive matches, i.e. labeled with `1`;
-- randomly sample other-class Documents as negative matches, i.e. labeled with `-1`.

 (build-qa-data)=
 ### Covid QA

 Covid QA data is a CSV that has 481 rows with the columns `question`, `answer` & `wrong_answer`.